About the MacroView Provisioning Tool

 Tip: If you're a MacroView Case and Matter customer, you will find that the Matters library is ready to use with the Create New Matter feature.

-Above: The new team site and Matters library is displayed in the MacroView tree view
+Above: [Case and Matter] The new team site and Matters library is displayed in the MacroView tree view

 Step 4: Create additional MacroView libraries (optional)

-Now that your team site has been created, you may choose to make additional MacroView provisioned document libraries in that location.
+Now that your team site has been created, you can now make additional MacroView provisioned document libraries in that location using the Provisioning Tool.

 To create additional libraries: